scottgal/mostlylucid.dse/code_evolver/DOCKER_SETUP.md

 # Docker Setup for Local Development

-This guide explains how to set up the local development environment for Code Evolver using Docker Compose.
+This guide explains how to set up the local development environment for mostlylucid DiSE using Docker Compose.

 ## Services